|

 When her eyesight began to deteriorate at the beginning of tenth grade, she had to use two magnifying glasses, holding one on top of the other, on enlarged print to do her work throughout the year, including the artwork she provided for the school newspaper.
 In classes, she learned only by listening to her teachers, even with chemistry and math, as she was unable to see the blackboard; still she maintained excellent grades.

-Unfortunately, Shirley completely lost her vision in April of tenth grade.
+Unfortunately, Shirley completely lost her eyesight in April of tenth grade.
 She then received home-tutoring, and successfully completed all her schoolwork by using cassette tapes and tape recorders.
 She wrote and balanced long chemistry formulas and equations without vision or Braille (she cannot use Braille because of her severe arthritis).
 Her high school overall average was 97 (a 3.9 GPA without any advanced placement classes).
 But Shirley could not accumulate enough credits to receive a high school diploma from her school due to her vision loss.
 In 2002, she received her high school equivalency diploma.
 She took the entire GED test, including mathematical calculations, graphs, and an essay, in her head, and received a special recognition award for scoring an exceptionally high 3280.
 She was a student speaker at the GED graduation ceremony, and received a standing ovation for her speech.

 Shirley became an author at age twenty, completing three books within one year.
 She wrote her books using a screen reader on her computer, typing with her two index fingers at the speed of about sixty words per minute.
 She successfully completed every self-publishing task, including formatting her manuscripts, on her own.